Chen2314554655/Group2/System plan.md

 ## 3.Business process model

-Our team wnat to create a casual games able to be accessed on the internet.
+Our team wnat to create a casual games able to be accessed on the computer.
 We will do the software with the developers for several weeks, with documentation, concluding the necessary contracts, and in the meantime we will continuously communicate with the customer periodically.
 If the software suits both the client and the developers,We will eventually publish it.